We wrote this Policy to help you understand:

 Your communication preferences

-The Personal Information you voluntarily provide for our mailing lists allows us to keep you updated on our latest announcements, effective giving opportunities, and upcoming events.
+The Personal Information you voluntarily provide for our mailing lists allows us to keep you updated on effective advocacy interventions and our recommended charities.
 If you do not want to be on our mailing lists, you can opt out anytime by updating your preferences.
 You may update your preferences or request to unsubscribe from our mailing lists by using the “Update preferences” or “Unsubscribe” links at the bottom of any email that you receive from ACE that was sent by Mailchimp.
-You may also send an email to email@example.com requesting to unsubscribe.
+You may also send an email to firstname.lastname@example.org requesting to unsubscribe.

 Information from underage users